ivannikolic/battleship-game/README.md

 ## Battleship game

-This is JavaScript implementation of classic bettleship game.
-It's created as a student project on Metropolitan University, Belgrade.
+This is JavaScript implementation of classical bettleship game.
+It's created as a student project at Metropolitan University, Belgrade.
-Try playing it against computer.
+Try playing it against computer here: http://ivannikolic.github.io/battleship-game/

-Live demo here:
-http://ivannikolic.github.io/battleship-game/